Does this test have other names?

 What other tests might I have along with this test?

-The D-dimer test is meant as a supplementary test.
-Whatever the results of this test, you may need more testing, including platelet count, fibrinogen, and prothrombin time.
+You may need more blood tests, including platelet count, fibrinogen, and prothrombin time.

 What do my test results mean?

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your health care provider.

 An elevated D-dimer level is not normal.
 It is usually found after a clot has formed and is in the process of breaking down.
 If you are having significant formation and breakdown of blood clot in your body, your D-dimer may be elevated.

 A negative D-dimer test means that a blood clot is highly unlikely.

 A positive D-dimer test doesn't mean that you have a clot.
 There may be other reasons it is positive.
 More testing is usually needed.

 How is this test done?